Post Self Defense Support: The Buyer's Guide

 Having an insurance policy or a pre-paid legal plan does not affect the member benefits and support we extend.
-If you have a pre-paid legal program, while your attorney fees will be covered by the pre-paid legal plan, we can provide money for experts, consultants, and other costs of putting on a vigorous defense.
+If you have a pre-paid legal program and choose to use them for your defense, your attorney fees will be covered by the pre-paid legal plan.
+We can provide money for experts, consultants, and other costs of putting on a vigorous defense.

 We make one request of members: if we give you a grant to pay for criminal defense and upon acquittal an insurance company reimburses you the money we granted for your defense, then we expect that money to be returned to the Legal Defense Fund.
 We want it available to defend the next member facing charges.
 Any award of money to help pay for your legal defense will be conditioned upon being paid back from any insurance settlements.

 I hope I never need to go to court!
-What other benefits come with Network?
+What other benefits come with Network membership?

 Secondly, the tangible DVD disks comprise a real, permanent part of your training history, documented so that if you need to prove in court that you understood a particular concept, the DVDs can be introduced into evidence for that purpose.
 Listening to a podcast, or watching a presentation on the Internet is fine, but it is hard to document and is not replicable in court.